 Comparative index

-Parliamentary elections, European Parliamentary elections and municipal elections:
+Parliamentary elections, European Parliamentary elections, municipal elections and county elections:

 The order of candidates belonging to a party that is not in an electoral alliance or to a joint electoral list is determined by the number of votes cast for them personally.
 The candidates are assigned a comparative index.
 For the first candidate on a party list or a joint electoral list the comparative index is the total number of votes cast for the party or joint electoral list, the second candidate's comparative index is one-half of that and the third candidate's one-third etc. The comparative indices of the candidates from parties belonging to an electoral alliance are based on the total number of votes cast for the electoral alliance.
 The comparative index of a candidate not belonging to a joint electoral list is the total number of votes cast for him/her personally.